anandkanav92/NOTES/interview-notes.md

 > Given an **absolute path** for a file (Unix-style), simplify it.
 Or in other words, convert it to the **canonical path**.

  1. Use stack to store the directories.
  2. If `..` found pop the directory from stack.
  3. Ignore everything else.

 ---
 `Subsets`
 > Find all the **distinctive** subsets of the given array.
+1. Start with empty set.
+2. For each element in array, form a set with already existing subsets

 ```python
 if nums is None:
 	return None